Glossary of Financial Controlling & BI Terms

 Self-service analytics enables business users to access, explore, and analyse data independently without requiring technical support for every query.

-BI & AISensitivity Analysis
+BI & AISemantic Layer

 Sensitivity analysis examines how changes in individual input variables affect financial model outputs, identifying which assumptions have the greatest impact on projected outcomes.